Many new solopreneurs struggle with setting and receiving fees. Today I will share some service pricing strategies.

 - Always provide invoices and receipts to your clients.

 If you are conducting cross border business, your best bet is Pay Pal because of differing dollar values.
 PayPal does all the conversions for you.
-You can send invoices and your client gets to pay by credit card or bank account at not cost to them.
-You pay a service charge when your service fee is transferred to you bank account electronically.
+You can send invoices and your client gets to pay by credit card or bank account at no cost to them.
+You pay a service charge when your service fee is transferred to your bank account electronically.

 Mindset Monday Challenge